pavondunbar/linux-scilla/README.md

 If you have any questions, comments, or recommendations, let me know by email at pavondunbar@gmail.com.

 Finally, if you enjoy the script and you'd like to make a donation, I'd appreciate it.
-My ZIL address is zil12wpl057g0vue93nsqpvvkrxhsy4aqf7cqtu6px
+My ZIL address is zil12wpl057g0vue93nsqpvvkrxhsy4aqf7cqtu6px .
+Thank you in advance.